hofstadter-io/cuetorials.com/content/patterns/unique-list.md

 ### Unique Elements by Value

-The goal here is to detect and remove duplicates based on a the entire value.
+The goal here is to detect and remove duplicates based on the entire value.
 We use the list package and list comprehension.

 {{< codePane2